nyuvis/counterfactual_explorer/README.md

 ## How to Use

-Access and download the Counterfactual Explorer through the following link: https://github.com/nyuvis/counterfactual_explorer.
+Access and download the Counterfactual Explorer.
 Within terminal, navigate to the counterfactual_explorer folder.
 To set up the project environment and dependencies for the first time, run  `./create-env.sh.`  After the intial setup, run `source counterfactual_explorer/bin/activate` to activate the envionment and deactivate to deactivate it.

 Within the counterfactual_explorer folder and virtual enviroment, create a jupyter notebook.
 After loading the dataset and defining the machine learning model, run `import counterfactual_explorer` as cfe.